-The literature points out that when the mass fraction of Cr element in steel is less than 12%, there will be no precipitation of α ‘phase, which fundamentally avoids the generation of 475 ℃ brittleness.
+The literature indicates that when the Cr content in steel is below 12% by mass, there will be no precipitation of the α’ phase, thus avoiding the formation of 475℃ brittleness.

-In addition, the precipitation behavior of α ‘phase in the dissolution process is a reversible process.
+Additionally, the precipitation of the α’ phase during dissolution is a reversible process.

-When the temperature of the steel is reheated to above 516 ℃ and rapidly cooled until the temperature is consistent with the room temperature, α’ phase will dissolve into the matrix, and the brittleness at 475 ℃ will not occur again.
+When the steel is reheated to above 516℃ and then rapidly cooled to room temperature, the α’ phase will dissolve back into the matrix and the brittleness at 475℃ will not reoccur.

 1.3 Main characteristics of high temperature brittleness

-On the one hand, because elements C and N precipitate at the grain boundary during welding and react with elements Cr and Mo, forming carbon and nitride rich in Cr and Mo and gradually moving towards the grain boundary;
+In welding, high-temperature brittleness can result in significant damage to the steel.
+This is because C and N elements precipitate at the grain boundary during welding and react with Cr and Mo, forming Cr and Mo-rich carbon and nitrides that gradually move towards the grain boundary.

-These precipitates will appear at dislocations, grain boundaries or within grains, prevent the movement of crystal dislocations and grain boundaries, make local atoms still arrange regularly, improve the strength of steel, and reduce the plasticity and toughness.
+Additionally, the precipitation of Laves phase at 950℃ during welding can lead to precipitates at dislocations, grain boundaries, or within grains, inhibiting the movement of crystal dislocations and grain boundaries.
+This results in the local arrangement of atoms becoming more regular, increasing the strength of the steel but reducing its plasticity and toughness.

 2. Influencing factors of brittle precipitates in ultra pure ferritic stainless steel